Jimmie Foxx: Philadelphia Athletics (1925–1935)

 The 1932 season would be Foxx's first truly outstanding year.
 In a sign of games to come, he recorded three hits and a home run during his first game, the first of 20 games where he would record three or more hits that season.
 By the end of May, he had recorded 17 home runs, 49 runs batted in, and had a batting average of .417, leading the American League in every major hitting category.
 On July 10, Foxx had his first 3 home run game, against the Cleveland Indians, he also collected 6 hits, including a double in an 18-inning game.
 Although a thumb and wrist injury in August slowed his pace, he still hit 7 home runs and batted .356 over the month.
 Foxx finished the season strong, hitting over .390 over the last month of the season and collected another 10 home runs, the fourth such month where he reached double digits in home runs hit.
 At the end of the season, he had amassed 151 runs scored, 213 hits, 58 home runs, 169 RBI, a .364 batting average, and 438 total bases; he led the AL in every major category except hits and batting average.
 The batting champion that year, Dale Alexander, hit .367 but played in only 124 games.
 By modern rules that would have disqualified Alexander, and Foxx would have won the Triple Crown with a 15-point lead over the runner up, Lou Gehrig.
 Even though Foxx actually hit 60 home runs that year, two were hit in games that were rained out, erasing them from the official batting records, causing him to narrowly miss Babe Ruth's Major League record 60 home runs.
 In October, Foxx would receive 75 out of the maximum 80 possible MVP votes, giving him his first MVP award in his career.

 After an uncharacteristically slow start to the 1933 season that saw him hitting only .301 with 7 home runs by June 6, he started hitting home runs again, with his second three home run game against the New York Yankees.
 During the month of June, he hit 13 home runs, scored 37 runs, and batted over .380 in 31 games played.
 On August 14, he hit for the cycle and set a then-AL record 9 runs batted in.
 He would hit multiple home runs in seven games and collect four or more hits in five games.
 He finished the season leading the American league in home runs, RBI, and batting average, which secured him the ninth Triple Crown in MLB history.
-He also finished with 403 total bases, leading the American League and making him the third player in history to record 400 total bases in back-to-back seasons, with Lou Gehrig and Chuck Klein being the others.
+He also finished with 403 total bases, leading the American League and making him the second player in history at the time to record 400 total bases in back-to-back seasons, with Lou Gehrig being the first and Todd Helton later becoming the third.
 As a result of his phenomenal season, he was awarded his second MVP award at the end of the year.